unicode-org/uli-docs/wordcount.md

 Summary
 ---

-This document is a technical note on word count.
+The purpose of this document is to collect requirements and discuss techniques for accurate and consistent word count, particularly for translation interchange purposes.

 Status
 ---